Honors Program

 • The Honors Living-Learning Community: Immerse yourself in a supportive community of high achievers committed to helping and challenging one another.

-• Specially designed courses: Delve into subjects in both business and the liberal arts in a more in-depth and comprehensive manner.
+• Specially designed courses: Delve into subjects across business, the arts and sciences, and health and behavioral sciences in a more in-depth and comprehensive manner.

 • Peer and faculty mentors: Build relationships with juniors, seniors, and faculty members who will help you find your path and connect with vital resources.